kir-j/kir-j.github.io/index.md

 ---

 ## About
-I am a postdoctoral researcher at the Institute of Geography at University of Bern.
+I am a geographer with a passionate interest on wildfire.
-My research interests evolves around social and organisational aspects of wildfire.
+My research is mostly centred around social, organisational and policy aspects of wildfire.

 I am on the 2025-2026 job market.